AleksandraCheidze/AleksandraCheidze/README.md

     <img src="https://img.shields.io/badge/Telegram-blue?style=for-the-badge&logo=telegram&logoColor=white" alt="Telegram" width="50" height="20"/>
 </a> <br>
 ⚡ Fun fact: In my free time, I enjoy diving into new ideas and projects—whether it’s something related to self-development or simply exploring interesting topics
-## About Me

-I'm a **Junior Software Developer** based in Berlin with a focus on Backend and Fullstack development, passionate about creating powerful, scalable systems.
-I'm always curious about how things work behind the scenes and strive to build solutions that are not only functional but also efficient.

 ## Skills